flo-baheux/Samurai-Kirby/README.md

 I did not learn about that paradigm until recently - my next project will probably dip into it because I'm very curious about it!
 However from my current understanding this would not change much on this project considering its size.

+### It's not customizable enough - not suited for a team
+I did not leverage Prefabs enough.
+It shows that it's a solo project, and my next project will focus a bit more on setting things up as if I was in a multidisciplinary team.